Steven Bell (footballer)

 Steven Bell (born 24 February 1985) is a Scottish former professional footballer.
 Bell started his career with Dundee United, before moving on to play for Queen of the South, Stirling Albion, Dunfermline Athletic, Stranraer, Ayr United, Partick Thistle and Kelty Hearts.
+As of 30/05/2024, Steven is the assistant manager of Annan Athletic.

 Career

 Early career

 Bell started his professional career with Dundee United, signing professional forms in 2002.
 Although Bell featured in matchday squads, he failed to make a first-team appearance during his time at Tannadice, making his first-team debut in a July 2004 friendly at Bolton Wanderers and joined Queen of the South in January 2005.
 He was injured for much of the 2004–05 season, and before the start of the 2005–06 season he signed for Stirling Albion.

 Dunfermline Athletic

 On 30 January 2008, Bell signed a pre-contract agreement with Dunfermline Athletic.
 Bell's move to Dunfermline was expected to be finalised in May 2008 after his contract with Stirling finished.
 He signed for the Fife side on 19 May 2008.
 Bell's 88th-minute substitute appearance at Tannadice in October 2008 during Dunfermline's League Cup defeat was his first senior appearance at the ground he spent three years at professionally.